-All the work you do will be related to performing, composing, or understanding specific types of music set out in the Areas of Study.
+What will I do in lessons?
+All the work you do will be related to performing, composing, or listening and understanding specific types of music set out in the Areas of Study.

-Area of Study 1 - My Mus Studying any instrument or (including beatboxing and performing and composing your preferred styles. [·] voice rapping) and through time Studying the co 2 - The concerto oncerto and its rom 1650-1910.
-Area of Study 3 - Rhythms of the world Studying the rhythmic roots from four geographical regions of the world. , , dy 4 - Film usic composed r film and video Area of Study 5 - Conventions of Pop Studying popular music from the 1950s to the present day.
+Area of Study 1 - My Music

+Studying any instrument or voice (including beatboxing, rapping and music technology) and performing and composing pieces in your preferred styles.

+Area of Study 2 - The concerto through time

+Studying the orchestral concerto and its development from 1650-1910 throughout the Baroque, Classical and Romantic Period.

+Area of Study 3 -

+Rhythms of the world

+Studying the rhythmic roots of

+from around the ndian and Punjab, music, Palestinian, n, African and Caribbean.

+Area of Study 4 - Film music

+Studying music composed and used in film and computer games.

+Area of Study 5

+Conventions of Pop

+Studying popular music in the form of 50's and 60's Rock and Roll, Rock Anthems from the 70's, and 80's, Pop Ballads from the 70's, 80's and 90's and Solo Pop Artists from 90's - modern day.

-There is some music theory work, which is usually covered through hands-on individual and group tasks.
-You must be prepared to practise regularly on your instrument outside lesson time and will also be expected to take part in school ensembles and music events.
+There is music theory work written work, which is usually covered through individual and group tasks.
+You must be prepared to practice regularly on your instrument outside lesson time and will also be expected to take part in school ensembles and music events.

-- You may want to study music more in the future, at A Level, BTEC or Degree. - A job in radio, music administration, concert management or as a performer or composer of music for films, adverts and computer games to name but a few options. - You will develop skills for self-management, creativity, performance, problem-solving, communication, discipline, memorisation, self-efficacy and teamwork.
+- You may want to study music more in the future, at A Level, BTEC or Degree. - A job in radio, music administration, music technology and studio work, concert management or as a performer or composer of music for films, adverts and computer games to name but a few options. - You will develop skills for self-management, creativity, performance, problem-solving, communication, discipline, memory skills, self-efficacy and teamwork.